Valentine’s Day Brings Red Hearts… and Red Flags on Potential Fraud

 What to Watch for Near Valentine’s Day

 Because gifts for Valentine’s Day are so typical and recognizable, it’s actually an excellent time to be on the lookout for P-Card fraud and to identify the participants involved.
-Here are specific purchases to watch for on and around February 14:
+Here are specific purchases to watch around February 14 and especially in the days after when auditing expenses:

 • Flowers